St Francis Lutheran Church, Mauriceville West

 Email: jim.pietsch@lutheran.org.nz

-St Francis Lutheran Church is in Mauriceville West Road, Mauriceville, 20 km north of Masterton (map).
+St Francis Lutheran Church graveyard remains in Mauriceville West Road, Mauriceville, 20 km north of Masterton (map).

 Sources: